 White vanilla almond bark is the 4th item you will need.
 I would not differ from this flavor as it tones down the cocoa flavor of the other 2 and unlike chips it allows the end result to harden.

 You could add a handful of raisins and/or dried cranberries too.
-I have done this before for holiday gifts and they were a real hit!
+I have done this before with Instant Pot peanut clusters to make holiday gifts and they were a real hit!
 Use some pretty ribbon and clear baggies to make it pretty for any occasion or bake sale.

 Crockpot Peanut Clusters